English Reformation: Reforms reversed

 By the spring of 1544, the conservatives appeared to be losing influence once again.
 In March, Parliament made it more difficult to prosecute people for violating the Six Articles.
 Cranmer's Exhortation and Litany, the first official vernacular service, was published in June 1544, and the King's Primer became the only authorised English prayer book in May 1545.
 Both texts had a reformed emphasis.
 After the death of the conservative Edward Lee in September 1544, the Protestant Robert Holgate replaced him as Archbishop of York.
 In December 1545, the King was empowered to seize the property of chantries (trust funds endowed to pay for priests to say masses for the dead).
 While Henry's motives were largely financial (England was at war with France and desperately in need of funds), the passage of the Chantries Act was "an indication of how deeply the doctrine of purgatory had been eroded and discredited".

-In 1546, the conservatives were once again in the ascendant.
+In 1546 the conservatives were once again in the ascendant.
 A series of controversial sermons preached by the Protestant Edward Crome set off a persecution of Protestants that the traditionalists used to effectively target their rivals.
 It was during this time that Anne Askew was tortured in the Tower of London and burnt at the stake.
-Even Henry's last wife, Katherine Parr, was suspected of heresy but saved herself by appealing to the King's mercy.
+Even Henry's last wife, Katherine Parr, was suspected of heresy, but saved herself by appealing to his mercy.
 With the Protestants on the defensive, traditionalists pressed their advantage by banning Protestant books.

 The conservative persecution of Queen Katherine, however, backfired.
 By November 1546, there were already signs that religious policy was once again tilting towards Protestantism.
-The King's will provided for a regency council to rule after his death, which would have been dominated by traditionalists, such as the Duke of Norfolk, Lord Chancellor Wriothesly, Bishop Gardiner and Bishop Tunstall.
+The King's will provided for a regency council to rule after his death, which would have been dominated by traditionalists, such as Thomas Howard, 3rd Duke of Norfolk, Thomas Wriothesly, 1st Earl of Southampton (the Lord Chancellor), Bishop Gardiner and Bishop Cuthbert Tunstall.
 After a dispute with the King, Bishop Gardiner, the leading conservative churchman, was disgraced and removed as a councilor.
 Later, the Duke of Norfolk, the most powerful conservative nobleman, was arrested.
 By the time Henry died in 1547, the Protestant Edward Seymour, brother of Jane Seymour, Henry's third wife (and therefore uncle to the future Edward VI), managed—by a number of alliances such as with Lord Lisle—to gain control over the Privy Council.